IIIF/website/source/community/groups/newspapers/index.md

 ## About

 The IIIF Newspapers Community Group welcomes participants with an interest in implementing IIIF in digital newspaper repositories.
 In addition to monthly meetings, the group also piggybacks on [IIIF face to face meetings][events].
-Contributions to [newspapers user stories][user-stories] are welcome, and useful resources related to newspapers and IIIF can be found on [Awesome-IIIF][newspapers-awesome-iiif].
+Contributions to [newspapers user stories][user-stories] are welcome, and useful resources related to newspapers and IIIF can be found on [Awesome-IIIF][newspapers-awesome-iiif]{:.external}.

 ## Purpose